envisionme/taxonomy_manager/README.txt

  - Merging
      With the merging action, you can put terms with the same meaning together (e.g. your vocabulary
      contains: SoC, Summer of Code, GSoC, Google Summer of Code).
-All terms, that get merged into one other, get synonyms of the term, they are merged into (here called the main term).
-Additional all term-node association gets automatically updated (this means nodes, that had a merged term assigned, now get the main term instead).
-All merged terms are deleted afterwards.
+All terms, that get merged into one other, get synonyms of resulting term (here called merged or main term).
+Additional all term-node association gets automatically updated (this means nodes, that had a merging term assigned, now get the resulting merged term instead).
+All merging terms are deleted afterwards.
      In the Taxonomy Manager, you can do that by selecting all terms you want to merge and to click the 'Merge' button.
 A fieldset with an autocomplete field an some options expands.
-In the autocomplete field you have to specify the main term (into which the selected get merged).
-The main term can be either chosen from the list of existing terms or can be inserted automatically and used as main term.
+In the autocomplete field you have to specify the resulting merged term (into which the selected get merged).
+     The merged term can be either chosen from the list of existing terms or can be inserted automatically and used as merged term.
      Additional, there are some options available (they depend on the vocabulary settings).
-If you want to add any kind of relations (parents, children, related terms) from the merged terms to the main term, select one (or more) of them.
+If you want to add any kind of relations (parents, children, related terms) from the merging terms to the resulting merged term, select one (or more) of them.

+     The default taxonomy term page, which shows all assigned nodes, is overriden by the Taxonomy Manager, so that former merged terms can be considered (if someone calls a term, that was merged, it redirects to the resulting merged term).

      NOTE: At the moment, the Taxonomy Manager only cares about the term-node association inserted into the term_node table (by the taxonomy module).
 If you are using any CCK modules, like